mloubout/SC20Paper/paper.md

 ### Overview of distributed-memory parallelism

-We here provide a minimal description of distributed-memory parallelism in Devito; the interested reader should refer to [@mpi-notebook] for thorough explanations and practical examples.
+We here provide a succinct description of distributed-memory parallelism in Devito; the interested reader should refer to [@mpi-notebook] for thorough explanations and practical examples.

 Devito implements distributed-memory parallelism on top of MPI.
 The design is such that users can almost entirely abstract away from it.
 Given *any* Devito code, just running it as